I saw a sign this morning.

 Sorry, I just couldn’t resist the opportunity to do that.

-But, for real, I did see a sign this morning and the nineteen words printed on it truly reached me.
+But, for real, I did see a sign this morning and the fourteen words printed on it truly reached me.
 The sign said:

 “That’s an hour of time I will never get back.
 Said no volunteer ever.”